DCx7C5/YiimpyAlert/README.md

 Example wallet.conf:

+`alertnotify=echo %s | python3 yiimpyalert.py`

+or

-alertnotify=echo %s | python3 yiimpyalert.py
+`blocknotify=blocknotify coinminingpool.org:3433 2105 %s && echo %s | python3 yiimpyalert.py`

+Like this the script does not have any effect on blocknotifying speed.

 ATTENTION: